-Arbitrage is also portrayed in the financial markets with most risk-averse investors.
-The investors identify two different financial markets within their reach.
-One with low bid price and the other that offers a high asking price on the same commodity.
-An investor would thus, buy the stock at the market with a low bidding price.
-The stock is later sold in another market with a high asked price.
+Arbitrage is also portrayed in the financial markets with the most risk-averse investors.
+Investors identify two different financial markets within their reach.
+One with a low bid price and the other that offers a high asking price on the same commodity.
+An investor would thus buy the stock at the market with a low bidding price.
+The stock was later sold in another market at a high asking price.
 Most risk-averse investors engage in these exchanges in different financial markets.
 Their main aim is to make profits from the difference between the two prices.

-When firms are merging or acquired, brokers take advantage of low stock quotations.
-The brokers buy stock with low bid prices from the companies that are being merged.
-Later, the stock bought sells at high prices to the interested customers in the stock market.
+When firms are merged or acquired, brokers take advantage of low stock quotations.
+The brokers buy stock at low bid prices from the companies that are being merged.
+Later, the stock is sold at high prices to the interested customers in the stock market.
 The same case applies when companies are merging and there is a low quotation of stock prices.

-There is arbitrage when people borrow loans from different lenders in the market.
-Usually, the lenders attach interest charges on the loan repayments by the borrowers.
-Normally, the borrowers pay the principal amount plus interest charges.
-The lenders receive excess cash from the amount lent hence, the profit realised.
+There is arbitrage in the market when people borrow loans from different lenders.
+Usually, lenders attach interest charges to loan repayments by borrowers.
+Normally, borrowers pay the principal amount plus interest charges.
+The lenders receive excess cash from the amount lent hence, the profit realized.

 Overproduction of a given product in a certain area results in its surplus.
 Places with high production of products charge low prices due to their surplus in the market.
 Traders take advantage by buying at a lower price and selling the product where it is scarce at a higher price.
 For instance, an area with a high production of mango in the market.
-The traders buy them at a throw-away price then sell them at higher prices in markets where they are scarce.
+Traders buy them at a throw-away price, then sell them at higher prices in markets where they are scarce.

 There is also arbitrage when diverse opportunities exist to undertake investment.
-Investors prefer high returns investments compared to the ones with low returns.
-A two portfolio investor prefers to sell the one with low returns and reinvest in the one with high returns.
-The main aim is to maximise the profit from an investment with higher returns.
+Investors prefer high returns investments compared to those with low returns.
+Two portfolio investors prefer to sell one with low returns and reinvest in one with high returns.
+The main aim is to maximize the profit from an investment with higher returns.

 Risk-averse people practice arbitrage for a short term period in the markets.
-Markets keep on adjusting prices daily, and correction of these instabilities are possible.
+Markets continue to adjust prices daily, and a correction of these instabilities is possible.
 Thus, an arbitrager needs to be well-equipped with market information and be alert.
-This will result in taking advantage of opportunities to maximise profits.
+This will result in taking advantage of opportunities to maximize profits.